-As of 31 December 2011 the Group has 41 employees.
+As of 31 December 2011 the Group has 28 employees.

-The financial statements were approved by the Governing Board on 29 June 2012.
+These consolidated financial statements have been approved by the Board of Trustees of the Fund on 28 June 2012.

 2. Accounting policies

 The principal accounting policies applied in the preparation of these consolidated financial statements are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.